utdesign-makerspace/Flashforge-for-Cura/README.md

 2. Lyl3's profile on Thingiverse: https://www.thingiverse.com/thing:3569113

 I took his start/stop GCode scripts, which are in turn based on Simplify3D start/stop scripts, so I had a high confidence that they would work well.
-I cleaned them up a bit and made a single but important modification that allows to use the same script for either left or right extruder, so you don't have to change it when you change the active extruder.
-However it doesn't work with dual extrusion yet, that will come later.
+I cleaned them up a bit and made a single but important modification that allows to use the same script for either left or right extruder (or both at the same time), so you don't have to change it when you change the active extruder or use dual extrusion.

 3. Simplify3D parameters.